-The property tax rates for the year ended June 30, 2023, to finance the General Fund operations were \$.747 per \$100 valuation for real property, \$.747 per \$100 valuation for business tangible personal property and \$.687 per \$100 valuation for motor vehicles.
+For the year ended June 30, 2024, the property tax rates to finance the General Fund operations were \$.747 per \$100 valuation for real property, \$.747 per \$100 valuation for business tangible personal property and \$.687 per \$100 valuation for motor vehicles.

-The District levies a utility gross receipts license tax in the amount of 3% of the gross receipts derived from furnishing, within the District, of telephonic and telegraphic communications services, cablevision services, electric power, water and natural, artificial and mixed gas.
+The District levies a utility gross receipts license tax in the amount of 3% of the gross receipts derived from furnishings, within the District, of telephonic and telegraphic communications services, cablevision services, electric power, water and natural, artificial and mixed gas.